Skip to Content

 Over the next 13 days, your challenge is to use linen napkins.
 Paper napkins are incredibly wasteful and cannot be recycled after use.

-Opt for organic cotton and linen material whenever possible, as these are compostable at end of life.
+Also, opt for organic cotton and linen material whenever possible, as these are compostable at the end of life.

 Will you be taking the challenge?